AkashPatel-1996/zoom_camp_Project/README.md

 ## Directory Structure

-yourproject/
+cancer_prediction_model/
+├── .github/
-│ ── .github/workflows/
+│ └── workflows/
-│   ├── main.yml            #  GitHub Actions workflow to build, test, and deploy a Docker image to Azure Container Instances.
+│ └── main.yml # GitHub Actions workflow to build, test, and deploy a Docker image to Azure Container Instances.
-|
 ├── Code/
-│   ├── End_Point_Code           # Flask application codes and Docker file for building iamges
+│ ├── End_Point_Code/ # Flask application codes and Dockerfile for building images
 │ ├── Pipeline_functions.py # Functions for pipeline
 │ ├── dev_notebook.ipynb # For Development experiments
-│   └── finding_parameter.py    #  For finding best paramters of model
+│ ├── finding_parameter.py # For finding best parameters of model
-│   ├──  main.py                 # Python script to execute different fucntions of Pipeline
+│ ├── main.py # Python script to execute different functions of Pipeline
-│   └──  SaveModel.py             # Script to Save Model
+│ ├── SaveModel.py # Script to save model
-|   └──  test_Ml.py             #  Writing unit test cases using pythest framework
+│ └── test_Ml.py # Writing unit test cases using pytest framework
-|   └──  MLFlow.db          #  DB used by ML flow to store results
+│ └── MLFlow.db # DB used by MLflow to store results
-|

-├── SavedModel /
+├── SavedModel/
 │ └── lin_beg.bin # Saved model in this directory
-│
-|--- MakeFile  # Makefile to install dependencies, run tests, build Docker image, and deploy to Azure Container Instances.
+├── Makefile # Makefile to install dependencies, run tests, build Docker image, and deploy to Azure Container Instances.
 ├── README.md # Project README file
-├── requirements.txt      # Project dependencies
+└── requirements.txt # Project dependencies

-# After the CI is suceful from github actions and image is pushed to docker hub , An azure container instance will deploy the image to Production
+## After the CI is suceful from github actions and image is pushed to docker hub , An azure container instance will deploy the image to Production

 # Deployed On Azure Cloud through azure container instances